cb-geo/lem-doc/input/input.md

 ## Distribution

 The magnitude of the fluctuations in rock properties is quantified by the marginal probability distribution functions.
 In other words, it assigns random stiffness and strength values according to a user-specified probability distribution function.
 LEM code includes the option to choose from three probability distribution functions \(normal, lognormal, and uniform\) to represent the heterogeneity in stiffness, strength, or both.
-The parameters used in the distribution function are "sigma", "mu" and "min\_threshold", where "sigma" is the standard deviation, "mu" is the mean or expectation of the distribution and "min\_threshold" is the minimum allowable probability value.
+The parameters used in the distribution function are `sigma`, `mu` and `min\_threshold`, where `sigma` is the standard deviation, `mu` is the mean or expectation of the distribution and `min\_threshold` is the minimum allowable probability value.

 ```json
       "distribution" : {